-Although it does not guarantee admissions into any program, this degree will help students to become more competitive in their application into pre-health programs in the health sciences.
+Although it does not guarantee admissions into any health sciences program, this degree includes many of the courses required to be considered necessary to be competitive when applying into health care training programs in the health sciences.
 As students successfully complete science courses and other admission requirements, students and advisors will determine a timeframe to apply for admissions into health care training programs.

 The Bachelor of Science in Health Preparation/Professional Science currently labeled as the Bachelor of Science in Interdisciplinary Sciences requires a minimum of 120 credits.